Find Affordable College Courses

 $10,562 Average Tuition & Fees

-Union County College came in at #10 in this year’s edition of the Best Value Nursing Schools in New Jersey ranking.
-Located in the large suburb of Cranford, Union County College is a public school with a medium-sized student population.
+With a ranking of #10, Union County College did quite well on this year’s best value schools for nursing students.
+Located in the suburb of Cranford, Union County College is a public school with a moderately-sized student population.

-Union County College undergraduate students pay an average of $10,562 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Union County College are $10,562 a year.
 After completing their degree, nursing graduates from Union County College carry an average student debtload of $26,250.

 Full Nursing at Union County College Report